5 Tips for Remodeling a Small BathroomPosted on September 20, 2018

 The right lighting can be the finishing touch that makes your small bathroom look and feel more spacious.
 A textured glass block window can allow light in while also providing privacy.
 Recessed lighting can illuminate the room without protruding from the wall or ceiling.
 A large vanity mirror may take up wall space, but it provides a reflective surface to help illuminate the room further and make it feel more spacious without taking up available floor space.

+These are just a few tips for remodeling a small bathroom.
 Bathroom remodeling can help turn your current small bathroom into a more comfortable and functional space.
 For help with your next bathroom remodel, contact Zephyr Thomas at 717-399-4708.